ninjaaron/lazycli/README.rst

-These classes will provide users more helpful type information and will reture true if used in instance checks of text file types (including ``sys.{stdin,stdout,stderr}`` and non-bytes output of the ``open`` builtin function).
+These classes will provide users more helpful type information and will return true if used in instance checks of text file types (including ``sys.{stdin,stdout,stderr}`` and non-bytes output of the ``open`` builtin function).
 These classes don't create instances of themselves, but rather instances of ``io.TextIOWrapper``.
 However, they still break